Piyushmittal2192/Machine-Learning-in-Practice/README.md

 -------------------------------------------------------

 ### Feature Engineering
 Machine Learning techniques expects data in a format respective to their algorithm.
-So we manipulate (engineer) the features, so that we can feed the input to the model and get output.
-So we are doing two things by performing feature engineering :
+Therfore, we manipulate (engineer) the features, so that we can feed the input to the model and get output.
+Feature Engineering helps us to :

 1. Prepare the features of the input data for machine learning algorithm.
-2. By providing correct format of feature, we may get better results from the machine learning algorithm.
+2. Provide correct format of feature to get better results from the machine learning algorithm.

 #### Dropping